phajj/phajj/README.md

-# Hi there!
+### Hi there!

-## Bio
+# Bio
 Hi, I am **Peter Hajj**, an undergraduate Computer Science student at **Merrimack College**.
 This repository documents all the courses I have completed and am currently taking, as well as the projects I’m developing or have previously worked on.
+I am actively updating this repository as I achieve new progress in projects and classes.

 ## I’m currently working on
 * Developing in Java a semester-long project implementing an interpreter for a functional programming language